Miss Italia

 Miss Italia is a beauty pageant awarding prizes every year to young, female contestants from Italy.
-Since the first edition of the contest in 1939 many of the contestants have gone on to notable careers in television and film.
+Since the first edition of the contest, in 1939, many of the contestants have gone on to notable careers in television and film.

 History

+Early history and beginnings (1927-1935)

+From 1927 to 1935, there were contests held in vein of the modern-day Miss Italia contest, with the winners often referred to as Miss Italy.
+This is mainly to choose Italy's representatives for both the International Pageant of Pulchritude (also known as "Miss Universe") and, later on, Miss Europe.

+Miss Sorriso (1939-1941)

-The forerunner of Miss Italia was Miss Sorriso (Miss Smile) started in 1939 by Dino Villani, and sponsored by a brand of toothpaste.
+The main forerunner of Miss Italia was Miss Sorriso (Miss Smile), started in 1939 by Dino Villani and sponsored by a brand of toothpaste.
 Contestants were judged by their photographs rather than competing on a runway.

+Founding of the modern day contest (1946-present)

 After a break during World War II, the contest resumed in 1946 and adopted the present-day name of Miss Italia.
 It was held in Stresa, which had managed to maintain its hotel infrastructure despite the war.
-The venue then changed several times before it was established that Salsomaggiore Terme would be the permanent, annual host to the pageant.
+The venue then changed several times before it was established that Salsomaggiore Terme would be the permanent, annual host of the pageant.

 Like contemporary Italian society itself, Miss Italia has gone through many changes over the years.
-In 1950 it was first broadcast on the radio.
-But since 1987 it has been broadcast live on television.
-As of 1990 the chest, waist, and hip measurements of the contestants are no longer judged, and in 1994 the contest was opened to married women and mothers.
-(The 1987 winner had been disqualified when it was later discovered she was married.)
-In 1996, Denny Mendez became the first Miss Italia woman of colour.
+In 1950, it was first broadcast on the radio.
+But since 1987, it has been broadcast live on television.
+As of 1990, the chest, waist, and hip measurements of the contestants are no longer judged, and in 1994, the contest was opened to married women and mothers (the 1987 winner had been disqualified when it was later discovered she was married).
+In 1996, Denny Méndez became the first Miss Italia woman of colour.